ERSA UK

 • Correct stringing methods,

-• Handling of string.
+• Handling string.

 • Attendees have opportunity to spend half a day stringing a tennis racquet,